A toddler travel checklist that may save your sanity...

 - Wet Bags/Puke Bags – Wet bags can house anything from soiled clothing to nasty leftover snacks that may or may not have been chewed up and spit out.
 Although most airlines have accessible backseat puke bags, they are not as easily manageable as the hospital-grade bags I prefer.

-- Snacks and Treats – Kids can be easily distracted and manipulated with food.
+- Snacks and Treats – A toddler travel checklist must.
+Kids can be easily distracted and manipulated with food.
 I put healthier snacks in their backpacks and hide the special snacks and treats in mine to break out at opportune moments.

 - Headphones and iPad – It is socially unacceptable to blare your iPad or tablet on an airplane.
 You would think this is common knowledge, but I have seen parents without toddler headphones left in a lurch after being scolded by a flight attendant.
 My kids have headphones with an audio sharing port so they can both use the same iPad.

 - Cater to their Interests –My son likes the movie Cars and my daughter likes both Trolls and Frozen.
 I try to find coloring books, stickers, etc. with my children’s favorite characters on them.
 My favorite way to organize coloring materials is with an overnight bathroom bag.
 The divided sections are great, you can hang it wherever, and it's foldable which makes it compact!

 - Paperback Children’s Books – We are a family of readers, but books are HARD to pack!
 I try to pack the greatest punch by bringing a few wordy paperback books with the most interesting pictures.
 We don’t just read them, we make up games like seek and find and elaborate on the stories.